HarpreetGh/CSCI191T-Corona-Weather-Reporters/README.md

-# The Study of Weather effects on COVID-19
+# The Study of Weather Effects on COVID-19

 ## CSCI191T - Big Data Analytics Project